 One of my main research interests concerns state support for rebel groups.
 My International Security article on the Congo Wars argues that rulers in post–Cold War Africa often form alliances with rebel groups abroad to alleviate threats to their political survival at home.
 Going beyond this article in terms of both time period and theoretical focus, my ongoing book project, “Revolutionary Sponsors,” investigates African revolutionary leaders and their support for rebel groups since independence.
 The research I conducted in the Democratic Republic of Congo (DRC), Rwanda, and Uganda has also resulted in an African Affairs article on status competition and the direct interstate clashes between Rwanda and Uganda in the DRC.

-Together with Allard Duursma (ETH Zürich), I am working on several papers on mutual interventions, that is, rival states simultaneously intervening in each other’s intrastate conflicts by supporting rebel groups.
-A research note developing this concept and introducing our data on Africa (1960–2010).
+Together with Allard Duursma (ETH Zürich), I have been working on several papers on mutual interventions, that is, rival states simultaneously intervening in each other’s intrastate conflicts by supporting rebel groups.
+Our International Studies Quarterly research note develops this concept and introduces our data on Africa (1960–2010).
 It conceptualizes mutual interventions as a distinct, indirect form of interstate conflict and shows that they are more common and last much longer than direct interstate conflicts in Africa.
 Our European Journal of International Relations article explains why some mutual interventions end in bilateral negotiated settlements whereas others end due to events in, or actions by, only one of the two states.
 In our contribution to an International Studies Review forum, we discuss why negotiated settlements of mutual interventions rarely lead to the resolution of the associated intrastate conflicts.